simbo1905/simple-record-store/readme.md

     public static String utf8ToString(ByteSequence utf8)
 ```

-Note that the comments state that the `byte[]` is a copy which is because `String` always copies data so that it is
+Note that the comments state that the `byte[]` is a copy which is because `String` always copies data to be immutable.
-immutable.

 There is `java.util.Logging` at `Level.FINE` that shows the keys and size of the data that is being inserted,
 updated, or deleted.
 If you have a bug please try to create a repeatable test with fine logging enabled and post the